nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 ## Alternatives to Ghidra

 The industry standard for binary reverse engineering is [IDA][], using the [HexRays Decompiler][].
 However, these are not exactly cheap.
-Before the release of the Ghidra, the only alternatives were [RetDec][] and [Hopper][], but both of these are arguably less powerfull than Ghidra and IDA.
+Before the release of the Ghidra, the only alternatives were [RetDec][] and [Hopper][], but both of these are arguably less powerful than Ghidra and IDA.
 Given these considerations, we consider Ghidra the best choice for entry level reverse engineering.

 ## Motivations for Reverse Engineering